SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 What currency will SPCX trade in, and will FX conversion apply?

-SPCX will trade in USD on Nasdaq.
-If your Trading 212 account is denominated in GBP or EUR, a currency conversion will apply at the time of execution.
-Trading 212's standard FX conversion fee applies.
-You can find the current fee here.
+If admitted on the Nasdaq, SPCX is expected to trade in USD.
+If your Trading 212 account is denominated in any other currency, a currency conversion will apply at the time of execution.
+Trading 212's standard FX conversion fee applies at the time of execution in line with the fees and terms shown in-app.
+You can also find the current fee here.

 Pricing & Execution